atmurray-fullstack/README-Generator/test2.md

     badge

-# Project Title: Cryptocurrency-Exchange-and-News-Tracker
+# Project Title: DayPlanner-ATM

 ## Description

-This app returns the value of cryptocurrency in local and foreign currencies plus cryptocurrency news.

-Description goes here
+Dayplanner powered by Bootstrap, JavaScript, and an API.

 ## Table of Contents